upstarter/automata/README.md

  are increasingly used in place of finite state machines (FSM's) and other AI control architectures due to improved properties of modularity, flexibility, reusability, and efficiency of implementation.
-To keep modules lean and keep the trees focused on actions, one potential approach is to utilize an external decision making system (finite state machine, decision tree, utility, stochastic, etc..) for all decision making, keeping nodes focused on actions.
+To keep modules lean and keep the trees focused on actions, one approach is to utilize an external decision making system (FSM, decision tree, utility, stochastic, etc..) for all decision making, keeping nodes solidly focused on actions.

 ### Requirements